 The Bible teaches that baptism is the first step of obedience after deciding to follow Jesus.
 Baptism is a great way to let the whole world know you have trusted Christ and that you desire to unashamedly live for Him!

-Baptism classes are held monthly during each of the Sunday services.
-You can register by clicking the “Get Baptized” button or visiting us on Sunday at the Next Steps booth.
+Baptism orientation is scheduled by clicking the “Get Baptized” button or visiting us on Sunday at the Next Steps booth.

 Baptism is an outward expression of an inward change.
 It’s a public declaration of how Jesus changed your life.
 Being baptized shows others that you’ve decided to follow Jesus, and allows them to celebrate this decision with you (Acts 16:31-34).